alexogola/neighborhood/README.md

 ## Neighborhood

-This is an application that allows users to join and create Neighbourhoods
+A web application that allows you to be in the loop about everything happening in your neighborhood.
+From contact information of different handyman to meeting announcements or even alerts.

 ## Author